jletienne-evolytics/capstone_1/03_test.md

 At the top notice we're importing *yaml* now, since we created `config.yaml` in the previous lesson.
 So might get an error that yaml can't be found

-I'm really glossing over this stuff right now.
+Apologies, for glossing over this stuff right now.
 What's r? what's r.text? what's safe_load()

 Great questions my friend.
+(Feel free to google if anything is too fast, reminder always reach out and ask questions if needed)

-Also I skipped teaching about JSON objects in the teaching.
-My fault.
+I may have skipped about JSON objects in the teaching.
+It's okay!
-It's just a dictionary.

-If you don't believe me, you can read more about it here https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON
+For our purposes it's almosst the same as a dictionary, you can read more about it here https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON

-I joke, sometimes it gets overwhelming.
 Just breathe and take it step by step.
 Here's an explanation of what's going on.

 ![](screenshots/Capstone%207.png)

 Very important notice at the bottom, it says 200!
+200 means valid!
 We're returning a dictionary!

 Congrats you passed your first test!
 Believe in yourself